ycatch/SoraMame.Block/README.md

 SoraMame Block code editor
 ==========================

-SoraMame is block-type code editor for tiny script.
+SoraMame Block is block-type code editor for tiny script.

-- Block-type code editor without Blockly / Scratch.
+- This is another Block-type code editor not Blockly / Scratch.
 - Very small.
-I wrote just 70 lines Javascript.
+I wrote just only 100 lines Javascript code.
-- SoraMame is using **jquery-sortable** for nested sortable created by Jonas von Andrian. **jquery-sortable** is another jQuery plugin not jQuery-UI sortable.
+- using **jquery-sortable** for nested sortable created by Jonas von Andrian. **jquery-sortable** is another jQuery plugin not jQuery-UI sortable.

 This project is now working in progress.